Hashim-mirjan/fuel-property-prediction/README.md

+## About this Repository

+This repository contains the full pipeline for a machine learning model developed during a hackathon to predict fuel blend properties based on their component properties and fractions.

+It includes:

+:diamond_shape_with_a_dot_inside: Stacked_Model.py: A script for training a stacked ensemble model using LightGBM, XGBoost, CatBoost, and Ridge

+:diamond_shape_with_a_dot_inside: Prediction_demo.py: A Streamlit app for demoing predictions on new input data

+:file_folder: data/: Contains the training and testing datasets

+:file_folder: src/: Includes preprocessing and data processing scripts

+:file_folder: Models/: Stores the trained ensemble model components

 ## Project Overview

 This project focuses on predicting 10 unknown fuel properties of a Sustainable Aviation Fuel (SAF) blend from blend component properties.